Harvard Law School

 Licensed to practice in California, Maryland, Washington D.C., & Georgia

 Sharon Helman, the chief administrator of the Phoenix facility, was among them, but her termination was upheld in court not because of the wait time scandal, but because she took gifts from lobbyists!
-VA bonuses also increased in the face of Congressional outrage.
+Veteran Administration bonuses also increased in the face of Congressional outrage.
 Helman lost hers initially, but got it back when she successfully sued.
 The VA Secretary during 2014 still managed to hang on until the spring of this year.

 Hepatitis-C is a liver disease which can lead to HIV, cancer, and death.
 A 12 week course of treatment with one of the new drugs can cost $84,000.
 In case you haven’t heard, the country is experiencing a Hepatitis-C epidemic, not only among veterans but also among the general population, particularly in Appalachia.
 Some 60% of Viet Nam veterans test positive for the disease, acquired from transfusions and blood contact in combat or training.
 Overall, one in ten veterans are infected.